Rights Assertions

 • MNO is signing Impact Benefit Agreements with industry proponents.
 The MNO communities do not have land bases yet they are being compensated for development and projects on territories.

 • Industry proponents are subject to consultation and accommodation requirements when engaging in projects in First Nations territories.
 In one instance, the First Nation gave their consent to the proponent to proceed, but the project could not go ahead because MNO would not give their consent.
-MNO is not a rights-holder, they are an organization – unlike First Nations that hold inherent and constitutional rights.
-First Nations inherent rights are tied to the land.
-Section 35 was created to protect those land-based rights.
-The MNO do not have land bases, therefore do not have the right to determine whether projects should go ahead or not in First Nations territories.
+MNO is not a rights-holder, they are an incorporated organization—unlike First Nations that hold inherent and constitutional rights.
+First Nations’ inherent rights are tied to the land.
+Section 35 was created to protect those land-based, communal rights.
+The MNO do not have land bases, nor does it represent section 35 communities, therefore the MNO does not have the right to determine whether projects should go ahead or not in First Nations territories.

-• MNO representatives attend mining consultation sessions and provide input on projects as if was going to impact their land base that they do not have.
+• MNO representatives attend mining consultation sessions and provide input on projects as if was going to impact their land base and their rights that they do not have.

 • MNO accesses millions in resources for health, education, housing, environment initiatives, governance, and broader capacity building that are earmarked for legitimate Indigenous groups.